Vegan_Cheese_Cover.png

 Seeds, nuts, or other fats and protein

-Typically, soya beans and coconut oil are used for their milk-like juices, as well as seeds and nuts that are rich in fats and protein such as cashews, almonds, and pine nuts.
-Even starches like rice, potato, or tapioca can lend a rich, creaminess to vegan imitation cheeses.1
+Typically, soya beans and coconut oil are used for their milk-like juices, as well as seeds and nuts that are rich in fats and protein, such as cashews, almonds, and pine nuts.
+Even starches like rice, potato, or tapioca can lend a rich creaminess to vegan imitation cheeses.1

-There doesn’t seem to be one specific ingredient that totally mirrors the way milk reacts when made into cheese, so it usually takes a combination of ingredients to serve the same purpose.
+There doesn’t seem to be one specific ingredient that mirrors the way milk reacts when made into cheese, so it usually takes a combination of ingredients to serve the same purpose.
 For instance, cheese analogues made from nuts won’t melt, but fats like coconut oil can mimic the melting process that happens to cheeses like Havarti or Provolone when heated.
 And while refined coconut oil makes for a melty consistency, it doesn’t have a lot of flavour on its own, so it needs to be combined with ingredients like nutritional yeast to achieve a savoury depth akin to dairy cheese.2

 Vegan-friendly stabilisers & flavouring

 Fun fact: Not all imitation cheese is considered vegan.
-Plant-based cheese equivalents were first invented as a cheaper alterative to dairy cheese, and they are made by replacing milk fats with vegetable oils while still using animal-sourced ingredients like rennet.4 Remember to check the packaging to see if your cheese alternative is labelled vegan or lactose-free!
+Plant-based cheese equivalents were first invented as a cheaper alternative to dairy cheese, and they are made by replacing milk fats with vegetable oils while still using animal-sourced ingredients like rennet.4 Remember to check the packaging to see if your cheese alternative is labelled vegan or lactose-free!

 How do you make dairy-free imitation cheese?

-In dairy cheesemaking, milk is curdled to separate out the liquid whey before the cheese is ripened.
+In dairy cheesemaking, milk is curdled to separate the liquid whey before the cheese is ripened.
 Some plant-based juices can be put through this process too—in fact, tofu is made similarly by coagulating soya juice with salt or acid then fermenting the curds.5 In the case of nut or oil-based “cheeses” though, there is no coagulation involved.
-Instead, these ingredients are usually blended together and moulded into shape with flavouring added to imitate the taste of cheese.6
+Instead, these ingredients are usually blended and moulded into shape with flavouring added to imitate the taste of cheese.6

 Learn How Cheese Is Made.